-Dr. Youngjun Choi joined Michigan State University in the summer of 2014 as a research specialist.
-Previously, he was a research scientist at Tech-X in Boulder, CO.
-He received a PhD in Aerospace engineering from University of Michigan in 2008.
-His research interests include: magnetic fields in strongly coupled plasmas, abnormal electron transport in Hall effect thrusters, and high-performance computing using multicores and accelerators.
+I am a research associate and a research specialist at ICER, MSU.
+Previously, I was a research scientist at Tech-X in Boulder, CO.
+I received a PhD in Aerospace engineering from University of Michigan in 2008.
+My research interests include: magnetic fields in strongly coupled plasmas, abnormal electron transport in Hall effect thrusters, and high-performance computing using multicores and accelerators.

 - The relative roles of dissipation and the effective ionic interaction to the functional form of the dense plasma dynamic structure factor.

 - Performance investigation of high order symplectic integrators on MD.

 - BS, Astronomy, 1993-1997, Seoul National University

 - MS/PhD, Aerospace engineering, 2003-2008, University of Michigan